Skydipper/GeoPredictor/README.md

-# Validator
+# GeoPredictor
-Receives JSON payloads and compares them to defined schemas to validate and give feedback.
+Receives a geoJson/geostore and a model and generates a prediction.

+Lists all models and allows filtering by datasetID, type, architecture...